Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ export SSL_CAFILE=$PWD/ssl-testing/parsec.test.cert
 ```

-Remember that [self-signed certificate][https://en.wikipedia.org/wiki/Public_key_certificate#TLS/SSL_server_certificate] should only be used in the context of a test environment.
-For more information about how to securely set up [SSL certificates][https://en.wikipedia.org/wiki/Public_key_certificate#TLS/SSL_server_certificate], please refer to the official resources of SSL certificate service providers like [Let's Encrypt](https://letsencrypt.org/).
+Remember that [self-signed certificate][ssl] should only be used in the context of a test environment.
+For more information about how to securely set up [SSL certificates][ssl], please refer to the official resources of SSL certificate service providers like [Let's Encrypt](https://letsencrypt.org/).

 Parsec metadata server installation
 -----------------------------------